stefanprodan/k8s-prom-hpa/README.md

-# k8s-prom-hpa
+# What is the Prometheus Horizontal Pod Autoscaler (HPA)?

 Autoscaling is an approach to automatically scale up or down workloads based on the resource usage.
 Autoscaling in Kubernetes has two dimensions: the Cluster Autoscaler that deals with node scaling operations and the Horizontal Pod Autoscaler that automatically scales the number of pods in a deployment or replica set.
-The Cluster Autoscaling together with Horizontal Pod Autoscaler can be used to dynamically adjust the computing power and parallelism level that your system needs to meet SLAs.
+The Cluster Autoscaling together with Horizontal Pod Autoscaler can be used to dynamically adjust the computing power as well as the level of parallelism that your system needs to meet SLAs.
-While the Cluster Autoscaler is highly depended on the underling capabilities of the cloud provider that's hosting your cluster, the HPA can operate independently of your IaaS/PaaS provider.
+While the Cluster Autoscaler is highly dependent on the underling capabilities of the cloud provider that's hosting your cluster, the HPA can operate independently of your IaaS/PaaS provider.

 The Horizontal Pod Autoscaler feature was first introduced in Kubernetes v1.1 and has evolved a lot since then.
-At first HPA v1 was able to scale pods based on observed CPU utilisation and later on based on memory usage.
+Version 1 of the HPA scaled pods based on observed CPU utilization and later on based on memory usage.
-In Kubernetes 1.6 a new API emerged called Custom Metrics API that enables HPA access to arbitrary metrics.
+In Kubernetes 1.6 a new API Custom Metrics API was introduced that enables HPA access to arbitrary metrics.
-Later on, Kubernetes 1.7 introduced the aggregation layer allowing 3rd party applications to extend the Kubernetes API by registering themselves as API add-ons.
+And Kubernetes 1.7 introduced the aggregation layer that allows 3rd party applications to extend the Kubernetes API by registering themselves as API add-ons.
-The Custom Metrics API along with the aggregation layer made possible for monitoring systems like Prometheus to expose application specific metrics to the HPA controller.
+The Custom Metrics API along with the aggregation layer made it possible for monitoring systems like Prometheus to expose application-specific metrics to the HPA controller.

 The Horizontal Pod Autoscaler is implemented as a control loop that periodically queries the Resource Metrics API for core metrics like CPU/memory and the Custom Metrics API for application-specific metrics.

 ![Overview](https://github.com/stefanprodan/k8s-prom-hpa/blob/master/diagrams/k8s-hpa.png)

-What follows is a step by step guide on configuring HPA v2 for Kubernetes 1.9 or later.
+What follows is a step-by-step guide on configuring HPA v2 for Kubernetes 1.9 or later.
-We will be installing the Metrics Server add-on that will supply the core metrics and we'll use a demo app to showcase pod autoscaling based on CPU and memory usage.
-In the second part of the guide we will deploy Prometheus and a custom API server.
-We will register the custom API server with the aggregator layer and we'll configure HPA with custom metrics supplied by the demo application.
+You will install the Metrics Server add-on that supplies the core metrics and then you'll use a demo app to showcase pod autoscaling based on CPU and memory usage.
+In the second part of the guide you will deploy Prometheus and a custom API server.
+You will register the custom API server with the aggregator layer and then configure HPA with custom metrics supplied by the demo application.

-### Metrics Server Setup
+### Setting up the Metrics Server

-The Kubernetes [Metrics Server](https://github.com/kubernetes-incubator/metrics-server) is a cluster-wide aggregator of resource usage data and it's the successor of Hipster.
+The Kubernetes [Metrics Server](https://github.com/kubernetes-incubator/metrics-server) is a cluster-wide aggregator of resource usage data and is the successor of [Heapster](https://github.com/kubernetes/heapster).
 The metrics server collects CPU and memory usage for nodes and pods by pooling data from the `kubernetes.summary_api`.
 The summary API is a memory-efficient API for passing data from Kubelet/cAdvisor to the metrics server.

 ![Metrics-Server](https://github.com/stefanprodan/k8s-prom-hpa/blob/master/diagrams/k8s-hpa-ms.png)

-If in the first version of HPA you would need Heapster to provide CPU and memory metrics, in HPA v2 and Kubernetes 1.8 all you need is the metrics server and the `horizontal-pod-autoscaler-use-rest-clients` turned on.
+If in the first version of HPA you would need Heapster to provide CPU and memory metrics, in HPA v2 and Kubernetes 1.8 only metrics server is required with the `horizontal-pod-autoscaler-use-rest-clients` switched on.
 The HPA rest client is enabled by default in Kubernetes 1.9.

 Deploy the Metrics Server in the `kube-system` namespace: